 - I strongly recommend a set of little finger guards like these to protect against the hot glue.
 In my craft room, I also have the face mask spatulas to protect my fingers!

 - The best part of this fun DIY beehive craft is the ridiculously cute little bees I found.
 I am told by a friend that her Dollar Tree didn’t have them.
 If yours doesn’t, this set of itty bitty bees AND ladybugs here are too cute (I am a little jealous).

 - One thing I wish I had done but did not think of at the time, was to make a little honey dribbling out of the bee hive’s entry.
 I ran out and didn’t want to wait for the delivery, but I plan to do this.
 I like to use this yellow hot glue as I did with this no sew bee gnome.
 It makes the nicest little dribble and adds a touch of whimsy.

 How to Make DIY Beehives of Any Size

 Below is the written and printable tutorial for this rope bee hive craft.
 It’s a an easy craft for a rainy afternoon, so put on a show or an audio book and let me know if you have any questions.

 - DIY Bee Gnome – You don’t have to sew a thing to make an adorable little spring gnome.
 This trend can be done in under an hour and uses hot glue to bring it all together.

 - The Best Bee Cut Files for Digital Crafting – Once I made that first bee craft, I got a, well, a bee up my bonnet and made a ton of cut files to make some of the most fun digital crafts with!

 Your shares are how this site grows and I am sincerely grateful.
-Know a friend who’d like this?
-Please share it on Facebook or save it to your favorite easy dollar store crafts board on Pinterest.
+Know a friend who’d like this bee craft?
+Please share it with a crafty group on Facebook or save it to your favorite easy dollar store DIY pin board.